We have recently launched our Board Pioneer Pack, a resource designed to aid in board recruitment within the arts. You can download this pack here.

 Meet the members of the Stellar Quines Board:

-Sue Moody (Chair) was introduced to theatre at a very early age in her home city of Dublin-and has loved it ever since!
+Sue Moody (Chair) was introduced to theatre at a very early age in her home city of Dublin-and has loved it ever since.
 She has been involved in art-based organisations for over twenty years, primarily as a Board member of Dundee Rep for 12 years with particular responsibility for Creative Learning matters.
-She currently chairs a new charitable trust, McManus 168, promoting the work of the McManus Art Gallery and Museum in Dundee.
-She is also a long-standing member of Loadsa Weeminsingin, a Dundee based all-women singing group, and of Engender.
+Sue is also a long-standing member of Loadsa Weeminsingin, a Dundee based all-women singing group, and of Engender.
 Sue worked with and for survivors of crime for more than thirty years, as a researcher, University teacher, service provider, policy analyst and senior manager in the Scottish prosecution service.
-She chaired the Scottish Refugee Council Board between 2015 to 2018 and is currently a board member of Howard League Scotland.
+Sue currently chairs the PPT for a Lottery funded heritage project celebrating over 130 years of change making and change makers linked to Abertay University and its predecessors and sits on the Scottish Sentencing Council as an expert on victims.
+She previously chaired the Scottish Refugee Council Board between 2015 to 2018 and McManus 168.

 Kris Bryce is Executive Director and joint Chief Executive of Pitlochry Festival Theatre.
 Formerly Head of Operations at Dundee Rep and Scottish Dance Theatre Ltd, Kris has worked in the arts for over twenty years and specialises in strategic management and organisational development.
 Moving to the UK from his native Vancouver in 2004, Kris studied for an MA at Bristol and a PhD at St Andrews, and is currently completing an MBA Creative Industries in Aberdeen.
 Professional experience includes Dundee Contemporary Arts, Bristol Old Vic, and Ticketmaster Canada.